-Issuance of visa to officials working for International Non-Governmental Organizations and their dependent family members, type and duration of visa, waiver of visa fee and exemption from tax and custom duty shall be in accordance with the provision mentioned in the MoU, Agreement, Protocol, etc. signed between the competent authorities of the GoN and the respective INGO.
+Issuance of visa, type and duration, waiver of visa fee and exemption from tax and custom duty to officials working for INGOs and their dependent family members shall be in accordance with the provision mentioned in the MoU, Agreement, Protocol, etc. signed between the competent authorities of the GoN and the respective INGO.